Energy providers such as British Gas and EDF use our fear of losing heating or hot water to jack up prices of boiler breakdown cover.

 Who needs boiler cover?

-There's absolutely no point in shelling out for cover if you don't have to - it depends on who's in charge of heating your home.
+There's absolutely no point in shelling out for cover if you don't have to - it depends on what company is in charge of heating your home.
 Quite simply...

 Only homeowners need to consider boiler cover.